Legal reference — Massachusetts

 🚫

-Illegal — no state or local reform No. Massachusetts voters rejected Question 4 (natural psychedelic substances) in November 2024, 57–43.
+Illegal statewide; local deprioritization in some cities No. Massachusetts voters rejected Question 4 (natural psychedelic substances) in November 2024, 57–43.
 Psilocybin is Schedule I under MGL c.94C §31.
 Seven cities have deprioritization resolutions (Somerville, Cambridge, Northampton, Easthampton, Salem, Amherst, Provincetown) but these are not legal protections.

-✓ State decrim ✓ City decrim (7 cities) ✎ Pending legislation
+✓ State decriminalized ✓ City decriminalized (7 cities) ✎ Pending bills

 State-level decriminalization